 You can update your base project as many times as you want throughout the semester.
 The base template is applied prospectively – it only effects projects created after the template has been set.
 Therefore updating the base project will not break projects already created with the previous version of a base project.

 It is possible to create (clone) a new project in RStudio Cloud from a GitHub repository, just like in the RStudio IDE.

 If you have a base project template set up for your workspace, this new project created from GitHub will also have the packages installed in the base project template.

-For more on using Git and GitHub in the classroom, see [here][version_control].
+For more on using Git and GitHub in the classroom, see Section 15.

-Each project on RStudio Cloud is allocated 1 GB of RAM.
-While this is a pretty generous limit, actions like joining large tables or fitting complicated models could exceed the limit.
+Each project on RStudio Cloud is allocated 1 GB of RAM and 1 CPU by default.
+While this is a pretty generous limit, actions like joining very large tables or fitting complicated models could exceed the limit.

 I recommend testing out the any work you assign, especially those using large datasets, in order to avoid unexpected hiccups due to out of memory issues.
 One challenge is that you might have no control over what issues students might run into if they are working on an open ended project using a dataset of their own choice.
 In these circumstances it’s helpful to keep in the back of your mind that one way an out of memory issue can present itself is with the RStudio Cloud project crashing.

 For most up to date information on limits on free RStudio Cloud accounts, as well as any other technical details, see the RStudio Cloud Guide.
 This document gets updated as changes are made to the user interface and/or the backend of RStudio Cloud and should be assumed to be more current than the information outlined here.